-The decrease of ECR by EUR 348 millions is mainly driven by a decrease in Market Risks (EUR 340 millions) due to reduced exposures following the disposal of the Italian businesses.
-Within the Market Risk the main decreases relate to Spread Risk and Concentration Risk (c.f. chapter 5.1.2).
+The increase of ECR by EUR 191 millions is mainly driven by an increase in Market Risk (EUR 284 millions).
+Within the Market Risk the main increases relate to Interest Rate Risk, Spread Risk and Equity Risk (c.f. chapter 5.1.2).
+The Group has decided to increase the Market Risk exposure in the surplus portfolios of the non-life and health businesses.